-Karakorum is an ethical brand that focuses on creating social change one fair trade item at a time.
+Karakorum is an ethical home decor brand that focuses on creating social change one fair trade item at a time.
 We search the world looking for small scale artisans that create beautiful and unique handmade artisan crafts.

-We strive to support traditional crafts, small businesses and fair trade practices.
+Based in the small town of Stroud in the Cotswolds, we strive to support traditional crafts, small businesses and fair trade practices.

 Karakorum was the capital of the Mongol Empire between 1235 and 1260 and of the Northern Yuan in the 14–15th centuries.
 Despite its relatively small size, Karakorum was one of the most important cities in the history of the Silk Road. – which is an ancient trade route that linked the Western world with the Middle East and Asia.